 If you want a day of adventure and you feel like burning off all those calories from cocktails and rich food, then a hike inside the Inferno Ravine is what you need.
-The road is well marked and you should get here in the morning, because it can get very hot in the afternoons.
-There is a limit on the number of people that can visit on a day (300 people per day) so it's ideal for a day when you want to get away from the noisy resorts.
-Remember to bring comfortable shoes, as you won't be able to do the hike through Barranco del Infierno in flip flops.
+The road is well marked and you should get here in the morning because it can get very hot in the afternoons.
+There is a limit on the number of people that can visit in a day (300 people per day) so it's ideal for a day when you want to get away from the noisy resorts.
+Remember to bring comfortable shoes, as you won't be able to do the hike through Barranco del Infierno in flip-flops.

 If the water parks and the animal parks weren't enough, we have more options for you:

-You can choose between Canary Escape Game and The X-Door Tenerife, but you should look around and see if any other similar business show up in the meantime.
+You can choose between several options like Canary Escape Game, Escape Rooms Island Phobia Tenerife, The X-Door Tenerife, or AlcatraZ Escape Rooms, but you should look around and see if any other similar businesses show up in the meantime.
 It's a fun way to spend time as a family, plus it's challenging and helps you work better as a team.